Skip to main content

 3 mentions Positive Neutral Negative

-The optimization of the application has received significant criticism, particularly on the Steam version, which users claim performs poorly compared to older offline versions.
-Many have noted that the optimization is inadequate for its basic functions, such as displaying images and videos, and there are concerns about its compatibility with Mac systems.
+The optimization of the application has received significant criticism, particularly on the Steam version, which users report as dragging down performance and usability compared to older offline versions.
+Many feel that the application is poorly optimized, especially for Mac users, given its relatively simple function of displaying images and videos for maps.

 • “The older offline version performs significantly better; the Steam version really drags down performance and usability.”

-• “The optimization is horrible for what it does, which is just displaying a PNG/MP4 for a map.”
+• “Its optimization is horrible for what it does, which is displaying a PNG/MP4 for a map.”

 • “I'm not sure if this application is truly optimized for Mac use.”